danilopsss/nucliadb_fastapi/README.md

 # NucliaDB

-Hello!
-Thanks for inviting me to this step of the process.
-It was really cool to work with NucliaDB, there was some specific points that I have to learn, understand and for me this the the most valuable thing that we can accomplish...**Learn!**

 # The [Makefile](./Makefile)

 The Makefile holds all relevant commands that we have in this application.
 Below are described all possible ones: